Chronology

 October 1989

 Begins joint project with Philip Glass on a hand-cast bronze, copper and wood music box, Modern Love Waltz.
-The piece is fabricated by Peter Carlson Enterprises in Sun Valley, California, and issued by The Object of Art by Grinstein/Donenfeld Ltd. Edition Fine Art Objects in December of 1991.

-First colored pencil drawing of an Interior.
+First colored pencil drawing for his series of Interiors of homes.

 Fall 1989

 First Mobile in painted and patinated bronze fabricated by Tallix.
-Four others are produced the following year, and another bronze Landscape Mobile is produced in 1991.
+Four others are produced the following years, and another bronze Landscape Mobile is produced in 1991.

 1990